 More about Objective 4.0

-This objective is focused on ending deforestation, halting destructive fishing practices, and protecting more of our land and seas.
+We can cut 7 gigatons from the globe’s greenhouse gas emissions by ending deforestation, halting destructive fishing practices, and protecting more of our land and seas.

 Restoring nature means setting aggressive but practical goals to protect 30 percent of the world’s forests, oceans, and lands by 2030, and 50 percent by 2050.